Embedded BI in a nutshell…

 Embedded BI (Business Intelligence) aims to provide a seamless integration of analytical capabilities directly into your applications.

-Many users realize the commercial applications they use access data that can be used for insightful decision-making.
+Many users realize the commercial applications they use to access data that can be used for insightful decision-making.
 Specifically, embedding BI into the operational layer of applications allows analytics to work for you in the every day operational processes that drive key decisions for all employees– from individual contributors to the CEO.
-For example, sales managers can run process monitoring on sales staff metrics such as calls logged, win rates for the quarter, revenue per sales representative.
+For example, sales managers can monitor sales staff KPIs such as calls logged, win rates for the quarter, revenue per sales representative.

 Benefits of Embedded BI

 Embedded BI really bolsters applications by allowing them to harness the power of their data through visualizations.
-Thus their benefits may differ from traditional BI applications, such as:
+Their benefits, therefore, may differ from traditional BI applications, such as: